As an expat who has lived in several different Australian cities, I often get asked what is the best city in Australia to live in.

 - LOCALS FAVOURITE PLACE: North Stradbroke Island

-- Perth has some beautiful beaches on it’s doorstep, and in fact many of Australia’s and the world’s best beaches are located in Western Australia (WA).
+- Perth has some beautiful beaches on its doorstep, and in fact, many of Australia’s and the world’s best beaches are located in Western Australia.
 And the best part?
 They are never crowded!

 - Like Brisbane, Perth and neighbouring Fremantle are very easy to get around and there is never much traffic here.
 The people are also very friendly too.
 Be sure to check out the Fremantle Market at the weekends.

 - Despite being far from other cities there are lots of places to visit nearby such as wineries in the Swan Valley – just a 30 minute drive from Perth CBD.